jwang917/msds697_reconmendation_system/README.md

 # msds697_reconmendation_system
-Using Amazon shopping data to produce
+Using Amazon shopping data to produce a recommendation system.